arokem/2017-01-20-ncec/slides.md

 - Physical data independence

-   => Users don't have to worry about how the data is organized in the cluster
+   => Data ingestion and distribution is automatic

 --

 - Infrastructure independence

     => Can be deployed in cloud computing systems

     => Can be deployed in on-prem HPC resources

 ---